erigontech/mdbx-go/CONTRIBUTING.md

     See previous sections for information about opening new issues.

 2. Pull requests must mention the corresponding issue number in their description using the github convention format #XXX.
-If the pull requset resolves an issue then the description should contain the line "Fixes #XXX", so the issue will be closed automatically after merging the pull request.
+If the pull request resolves an issue then the description should contain the line "Fixes #XXX", so the issue will be closed automatically after merging the pull request.